civican/legisinfo/44-1/bills/C-33/bill_text.md

 railway safety and the safety aspects of railway crossings; or

-> **Explanatory Note**:
-> Relevant portion of subsection 6.1(1):
-> *Existing Text*:
-> > The Minister may enter into an agreement with a provincial minister responsible for transportation matters providing for the administration, in relation to persons who operate railways within the legislative authority of the province, of any law respecting
-> > railway safety and security and the safety aspects of railway crossings; or

 ### Section 7

 Subsection 19(5) of the Act is replaced by the following:

-**(5)** The Minister may, in deciding whether to approve rules filed by a company, engage any person or organization having expertise in matters relating to safe railway operations to furnish advice in relation to the matter **or consult with any other relevant party**.
+**(5)** The Minister may, in deciding whether to approve rules filed by a company, engage any person or organization having expertise in matters relating to safe railway operations to furnish advice in relation to the matter or consult with any other relevant party.

-> **Explanatory Note**:
-> Existing text of subsection 19(5):
-> *Existing Text*:
-> > The Minister may, in deciding whether to approve rules filed by a company, engage any person or organization having expertise in matters relating to safe railway operations to furnish advice in relation to the matter.

 ### Section 8